 Yes, single filers can claim the Child and Dependent Care Credit.
 If you are married, you have to file a joint return to take the credit.
 You won’t be eligible if you are married and filing separately.

-3. Can I get tax credit for daycare if I am a stay-at-home parent?
+Can I get a tax credit for daycare if I am a stay-at-home parent?

 To qualify for the credit, you and your spouse (if you are married) have to be working, looking for work or enrolled in school full time.

-4. What is the income requirement for the child care credit?
+What is the minimum income required to get the child care credit?

 The IRS says that you must have earned income for the year, but there is no minimum required.
 Income can include wages, salaries, tips, and net earnings if you are self-employed.

 What type of child care expenses can I claim?

 The type of paid care that qualifies for the credit includes day camp, daycare, or in-home care provided by a babysitter.
 But overnight camp, tutoring, or child care provided by someone you claim as a dependent (an older sibling, for example) do not count toward the credit.

 How much is the Child and Dependent Care Credit worth?